carmelo0x99/carmelo0x99.github.io/_posts/2020-03-10-docker_swarm_clusterhat.md

 - [Quick fix: start from a compatible base layer, arm32v6 images!](#quick)
 - [Docker Swarm, finally](#swarm)

 **NOTE**: during this tutorial I'll be using **ARM32v6** images since the Controller and the Nodes do not share a common hardware architecture.
-This topic, along with [Buildx](https://www.docker.com/blog/multi-arch-images/), shall wait for another article.</br>
+This topic, along with [Buildx](https://www.docker.com/blog/multi-arch-images/), shall wait for another article.
 <a name="basics"></a>
 ### The basics: hardware architecture
 Controller: